Kumneger0/cligram/README.md

   - **d** to delete it.
   - **r** to reply to it.
   - **f** to forward it.
+  - **u** to open direct message with the user (in group chats, this lets you quickly start a private conversation with any message sender)

 ## Working with the Message Input